cockroachdb/docs/v21.1/cockroach-userfile-upload.md

 downloaded database-backup/data/679645558408249345.sst to database-backup/data/679645558408249345.sst (41 KiB)
 ~~~

-At this point, you have backed up the database to `userfile` storage and you have a copy of that backup on your local machine.
+At this point, you have two copies of the data:

+* One in the database's `userfile` storage
+* One on your local machine

 Your backup will contain files similar to the following structure: